claybrooks/claybrooks.github.io/_posts/2021-04-09-python-dynamic-xml.md

             key = key.replace(attr_prefix, '')

             # invalid key
-            if key not in attributes:
+            if key not in self.attributes:
                 raise AttributeError(key)

             return self.attributes[key]

         # caller is trying to get a node
         else: